dhirajchaurasiya10/Anima/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-This has been derived from learning section of Udemy course provided by Rohan Mustafa, However it's a great source to learn the basics of animation in flutter.
+This has been derived from learning section of Udemy course provided by Hussain Mustafa, However it's a great source to learn the basics of animation in flutter.